aptos-labs/developer-docs/apps/docusaurus/docs/nodes/full-node/aptos-db-restore.md

     --target-db-dir /path/to/local/db
 ```

-### Restore a fullnode with full history from genesis
+### Restore a full history from genesis

-**Resource Requirements**
+To restore an Aptos node with the full history from genesis, set `ledger-history-start-version` to 0 and
+disable the pruner by following the instructions in the [disabling the ledger pruner](../../guides/data-pruning.md) section before
+starting the node.
+Note: performing a full history restore requires a significant amount of resources and time.
+See the resource requirements below.

-- Open File Limit: Set the open file limit to 10K.
+- **Open File Limit**: Set the open file limit to 10K, e.g., using `ulimit -n 10000`.
-- Testnet:
+- **Testnet**: If you are restoring a testnet node, you will need the following resources:
-  - Disk: 1.5TB
+  - **Disk**: 1.5TB
-  - RAM: 32GB
+  - **RAM**: 32GB
-  - Duration: Approximately 10 hours to finish.
+  - **Duration**: At least 10 hours are required to complete the restore.
-- Mainnet:
+- **Mainnet**: If you are restoring a mainnet node, you will need the following resources:
-  - Disk: 1TB
+  - **Disk**: 1TB
-  - RAM: 32GB
+  - **RAM**: 32GB
-  - Duration: Approximately 5 hours to finish.
+  - **Duration**: At least 5 hours are required to complete the restore.

-To restore a fullnode with full history from genesis, set `ledger-history-start-version` to 0 and disable the pruner by [disabling the ledger pruner](../../guides/data-pruning.md).

 Example command: